Table of Contents

 Why is Tao Dan Park in Ho Chi Minh City a Green Oasis?

-On special occasions like Tet, Tao Dan Park transforms into a festive stage, hosting flower exhibitions, cultural shows, and traditional performances that draw locals and visitors alike.
-When you come to Tao Dan Park during this time, you’ll witness a vibrant reflection of Saigon’s cultural soul — laughter fills the air, lanterns shimmer overhead, and music swirls through the trees.
+Especially on grand occasions like Tet Holiday, Tao Dan Park transforms into a festive stage, hosting flower exhibitions, cultural shows, and traditional performances that draw locals and visitors alike.

 What to See and Do in Tao Dan Park?